joseAf28/PlasmaCDAE/README.md

 ### Appendix

-The implementation details are presented on the GitHub repo:
+The implementation details are presented on the GitHub repo [https://github.com/joseAf28/PlasmaCDAE]

 In the following sections, we introduce different architectures that have also been explored, but whose results do not present a significant gain when compared to the simple direct predictor.